 Of course, the key to really big energy savings with public transport is the high occupancies which follow from employing world’s best practice.
 Failure to employ best practice, both in route planning and operation, is the reason behind the very poor energy figures seen in some US cities where public transport has only a marginal role.
 Fortunately, even though Melbourne’s public transport lags well behind best practice, it still manages to do quite a bit better than cars, as we explain below.
-With proper service improvements to attract passengers away from cars, particularly outside peak hour, it could do much better.
+With proper service improvements to attract passengers away from cars, particularly outside peak times, it could do much better.
 And of course, notwithstanding any of the figures given, the energy cost of carrying one extra passenger on any existing public transport service is close to zero.

 The following table provides range estimates of the energy use per passenger-kilometre (pkm) for various Melbourne transport modes.
 For the public transport modes, the lower figure applies during peak hour and would apply more generally under ‘best practice’ operation, while the higher figure is closer to the current Melbourne average.
 The detailed calculations supporting these figures can be found below.

 To get an idea of the magnitude of energy consumption, one megajoule (MJ) is the energy consumed by one 15 watt lamp over a full 18 hour day, or by a 500W radiator in 33 minutes.
 A kilowatt-hour (kWh), the unit of consumption on electricity bills, is equal to 3.6MJ.
 Household energy consumption in Australia is typically in the order of 50-100MJ per person per day, excluding transport, but varies a great deal from one household to another and between summer and winter.